Allergy season has come in like a lion, a month or more early, to many parts of the U.S. What’s causing this early arrival of the pollen fairy?

 Windows, doors

-Keep windows and doors shut, especially when pollen counts are high.
-Use your air conditioner instead if it gets hot.
+Keep windows closed in your home and car, especially when pollen counts are high.

 Baby your eyes